valentinvogt/npde-summary/src/chapters/12.typ

   [*CR-P0*], [$(cal(C R)_0(msh))^d$], [$S^(-1)_(0,*)(msh)$], [Stable], [$Order(h)$], [$checkmark$],
 )

 The $cal(C R)$ space will be introduced in the next subsection.
-By "efficient" we mean that both error terms convergence with the same rate.
+By "efficient" we mean that both error terms converge with the same rate.
 If that is not the case -- as for the *P2-P0* method, where the pressure converges slower -- the computational cost for having 2nd degree polynomials for the velocity does not pay off.

 === Non-conforming Crouzeix--Raviart FEM
 <sub:stokes-cr>